jyyulab/NetBID/docs/index.md

 ## Overview

-NetBID is a systems biology tool called data-driven network-based Bayesian inference of drivers, by integrating data from transcriptomics,proteomics and phosphoproteomics.
+NetBID is a data-driven system biology pipeline, using data-driven network-based Bayesian inference approach to find drivers from transcriptomics, proteomics and phosphoproteomics data.

-The drivers could be transcription facotrs (**TF**) or signaling factors (**SIG**).
+The drivers can be either transcription facotrs (**TF**) or signaling factors (**SIG**).

-NetBID2 is the second version of NetBID, which not only covers the main functions of NetBID, but also provides plenty of supporting functions and suggested workflow to finish a NetBID2-based analysis:
+NetBID2 is the upgraded second version of NetBID.
+It inherites all the main functions from NetBID, and provides many more functions and pipelines to perform an advanced end-to-end NetBID analysis.

-**Provide data processing functions to assist**
+**More data processing functions:**

 - Expression matrix pre-processing and quality assessment
-- SJAracne-based network construction
+- SJARACNe-based network construction
-- Activity calculation for drivers and gene sets
+- Activity calculation of drivers and gene sets
-- Estimation of differentiated expressed genes or differentiated activated drivers
+- Discovery of differential expressed genes and differential activated drivers
-- Generation of master table for drivers
+- Generation of the master table for drivers

-**Provide visualization functions to assist**
+- For more data processing functions, please check NetBID2 PDF manual

+**More visualization functions:**

-- Unsupervised clustering for samples and comparison with known labels
+- Unsupervised learning of samples, comparison between the predicted labels vs. the observed labels
-- Display for a list of interested drivers, the profile of the significance and the feature of the target genes
+- Display drivers with significance profiles and target genes
-- Display for a specific driver, the profile of the significance, the feature of the target genes and the detailed network structure

-**Provide supporting functions to assist**
+- Display selected drivers with more details and its sub-network structure
+- For more visualization functions, please check NetBID2 PDF manual

+**More supporting functions:**

 - Gene/transcript ID conversion
-- Gene function enrichment analysis & result visualization
+- Gene function enrichment analysis & visualization
 - Data and pipeline management
+- For more supporting functions, please check NetBID2 PDF manual

 ---

-## Getting started
+## Installation

 ### Dependencies